hexdreamer/tesseract-build/README.md

 ## Building from source

-The final Tesseract OCR library that we're going to use depends on the Leptonica library to manage the common image file formats.
+The Tesseract OCR library manages its image data with Leptonica, a library that manipulates common image file formats.
 And Leptonica is built upon the individual libraries for the different image formats.
-In building the image libraries, Leptonica, and then Tesseract, we found that some parts of those builds required additional tools like autoconf and automake, from GNU.
-The final arrangement of the tools and libraries that we found looks like:
+In building the image libraries, Leptonica, and then Tesseract, we'll need some additional tools like autoconf and automake, from GNU.
+The final arrangement of the tools and libraries I settled on looks like:

 1. autoconf
 1. automake